 - Episode 4 includes a Panda who puts Sasshi through a training montage, Sasshi getting extremely muscular with constellation-shaped scars on his chest, Sasshi going Super Saiyan, arcade fighting games, and Bruce Lee in general.

 - Episode 6 is a general shout-out to Film Noir style Hard-boiled Detective and Mobster movies.
+It also references comedic Western cartoons throughout with stuff like bundles of dynamite by ACME, tropes like Circling Birdies and so on.

 - Episode 11 is a shout-out to war movies in general, including All Quiet on the Western Front, Patton, and others.